frankshearar/Home/Organizations-on-NuGet.org.md

 ![image](https://user-images.githubusercontent.com/14800916/30187514-cd09f8ca-93de-11e7-88c4-8e3a54630d21.png)

 It would take the following properties:
-* **Name**: This is similar to owner usernname and needs to be unique across NuGet.org.
+* **Name**: (Required) This is similar to owner usernname and needs to be unique across NuGet.org.
 *Once an organization is created, the name cannot be changed.*
+* **Email**: (Optional) If email address is provided,
+  * It is used for communication for packages' support - 'Contact owners'.
+  * It is used to notify when a package is pushed (updated or new package is uploaded) for the Organization.
-* **Email**: Email address used for communication for packages' support - 'Contact owners'.
-It will also be used for the organization icon/image using gravatar.com.
+  * It will also be used for the organization icon/image using gravatar.com.

+*On the other hand if the email is not provided, there would not be any notification sent for anu of the above.
+The organization's profile image will default to the default gravatar image (may be we need to use a random gravatar image here).*
+*Notification settings for each member is not part of the MVP and would be added later*
 * **Logo**: Similar to owner profile pic.
 This will be a gravatar associated with the org email id.
+* **Members**: (Required) Atleast one **Admin** member is required when the organization is created.

 ![image](https://user-images.githubusercontent.com/14800916/30303819-1e340d6a-971f-11e7-80bd-8fa7928c10f0.png)